moorkop/mccy-engine/README.md

 In the case of authenticated Docker connections, you will need to point to a directory with the appropriate certificates using `mccy.docker-cert-path`.
 For example, the directory you download from your [Carina Cluster](https://getcarina.com/) is exactly what you'll need.

+## Running with Docker

+After following the steps above in **Building with Docker**, start a MCCY container using

+    docker run -d --name mccy -p 8080:8080 mccy --mccy.docker-host-uri=...

+where the last part is the same command-line options described above.